hikevindiaz/link-ai/README.md

 - **Customer Support 24/7**
   Reduce response time and increase satisfaction with AI-powered support agents, providing round-the-clock assistance to your customers.

+## Voice Interface

+The application includes a low-latency voice interface that allows users to interact with the AI assistant through speech.

+### Features

+- Real-time speech-to-text using OpenAI's Whisper model
+- Fast text-to-speech using ElevenLabs Flash v2.5 model for minimal latency
+- Voice activity detection (VAD) for natural conversation flow
+- Animated visual feedback using Rive animations
+- Proper error handling and recovery

+### Implementation

+The voice interface is implemented using:

+- WebSockets for real-time text-to-speech streaming
+- MediaRecorder API for audio capture
+- AudioContext API for audio processing and level detection
+- React hooks for state management

+### Usage

+To start a voice conversation, click the "Voice" button in the chat header, then click "Start Voice Call".
+The system will play a welcome message and then begin listening for your voice input.

+### Development

+The main components and hooks for the voice interface are:

+- `useVoiceInterfaceV2`: Core hook that handles voice state management (in `hooks/use-voice-interface-v2.tsx`)
+- `VoiceInterfaceV2`: UI component for voice interaction (in `components/chat-interface/voice-interface-v2.tsx`)
+- `RiveVoiceOrb`: Animated visualization component (in `components/chat-interface/rive-voice-orb.tsx`)

+Voice API endpoints:
+- `/api/voice-credentials`: Provides secure WebSocket endpoints and credentials
+- `/api/openai/stt`: Handles speech-to-text processing using OpenAI Whisper

 ---

 ## 🧠 Why Link AI?